What do the examiners look for?

 Bryan has been driving for five years.
 Whilst driving, Bryan can hold conversations or listen to music with little difficulty.

-“Because Bryan has been driving for 5 years it is an ‘automated’ task for him, it makes fewer attentional demands on his central executive so he is free to perform other tasks (such as talking or listening to music) and thus is able to divide resources between his visuo-spatial sketch pad (driving) and phonological loop (talking and listening to music).
+“Because Bryan has been driving for five years it is an ‘automated’ task for him; it makes fewer attentional demands on his central executive, so he is free to perform other tasks (such as talking or listening to music) and thus is able to divide resources between his visuospatial sketch pad (driving) and phonological loop (talking and listening to music).